 Thassos had its hey-day in the 90’s then tourism seemed to dry up (perhaps there were too many shell-suit fires in that heat?).
 The landslide in holiday makers is a good thing though and totally not a reflection of what lies behind the Hawaiian style slopes of this northern Greek island.
 And yet despite not really being on anybody’s radar and still managing to keep its secrets to itself, I still had this constant urge to look over my shoulder just to make sure we weren’t being followed by a Lonely Planet photographer or Telegraph travel writer.
 I was quite prepared to strike up a conversation about Thassos being the supposed hideaway for a dangerous serial killer, or how lethally toxic local mountain goat poo is.
 I genuinely feel that all my efforts to keep Thassos a secret will be well worth it in the long run.

 But, you’re here now and there’s nothing I can do about that.
-I can see you with your lobster-toned decolletage on your hotel bed, googling what to do in Thassos because you’ve spent a few days on the beach and you can just sense there is more to see and do on this magical hideaway island.
+I can see you with your lobster-toned decolletage on your hotel bed, googling things to do in Thassos because you’ve spent a few days on the beach and you can just sense there is more to see and do on this magical hideaway island.
 Well, you’d be right and I will kindly share with you all the hidden gems of Thassos that made our holiday a wonderful one.
 Welcome to my list of Thassos attractions, what to do in Thassos when you really want to explore the island…

 Seven Things To Do In Thassos